 New Construction.
-For floodplain management purposes, any structure for which the "start of construction" commenced on or after February 9, 2009 based upon specific technical base flood elevation data that established the area of special flood hazard.
-The term also includes any subsequent improvements to such structures.
+For the purposes of administration of this Article and the flood resistant construction requirements of the Florida Building Code, structures for which the "start of construction" commenced on or after February 9, 2009 and includes any subsequent improvements to such structures.